Automating processes which incorporate unstructured data – documents, forms, text, images, video and more.

 That’s the benefit of Indico’s intelligent process automation tool; it doesn’t require a million-dollar investment to run.

-Intelligent Process Automation offers a single solution for document intake, understanding and digitization: in other words, unstructured document processing, as well as processing of structured and semi-structured documents.
-This allows for the end to end automation of common document-based processes in enterprise business, including contract analysis, customer on-boarding, commercial underwriting, financial document analysis, mortgage processing, billing form reviews, insurance claims analysis and much more.
+Intelligent Process Automation offers a single solution for document process automation: intake, understanding and digitization: in other words, unstructured document processing, as well as processing of structured and semi-structured documents.
+This allows for the end-to-end document process automation of contract analysis, customer onboarding, commercial underwriting, financial document analysis, mortgage processing, billing form reviews, insurance claims analysis and much more.
 With its cognitive intelligence capabilities, IPA can understand the text, images, documents and other unstructured data that are fundamental to so many business processes – and make accurate judgments based on surrounding context.

 Unstructured data creates problems for rule-based automation engines, including robotic process automation platforms, and OCR templating approaches, because it’s so difficult to define rules that apply to something you can’t predict.
 And unstructured data is nothing if not unpredictable.

 By definition, unstructured data refers to data that is variable in nature.
-It could be in the form of a contract, Word documents, text (including emails) and images
+It could be in the form of a contract, Word documents, text (including emails) and images.

 IPA also enables companies to analyze unstructured data.
 Because business intelligence and analytics tools can generally only deal with structured data, the value inherent in unstructured data remains untapped.
 Indico Data changes that by automating the process of turning unstructured data into a structured format, such as JSON or .csv.
 Once it’s structured, you can feed the data to analytics engines and business intelligence tools, such as Microsoft Power BI and Google’s Looker.